What is a Ketogenic Diet?

 (Want to get access to action-oriented analysis of new clinical trials and studies as they are published?
 Stay up to date on the latest research, get action-oriented, evidence-based tips and information, and receive thoughtful, researched answers to your burning questions by being part of my Thriving After Cancer Coaching and Support Program, you can join here.)

 PET stands for positron emission tomography (PET).
 This is an imaging procedure a medical team will use to find exactly where cancer is in your body.
 Active cells such as malignant cancer cells will use sugar as an energy source at a more rapid rate than normal cells.
-Inactive cells such as benign cells and scar tissue will not use sugar at the same rate.
+Inactive cells such as benign cells and scar tissue will not use sugar at the same rate (BC Cancer).

 Prior to the scan a patient is injected with Fluorodeoxyglucose (FDG).
 This is made by combining a special type of sugar with a safe radioactive component to produce what is called a radioactive tracer.
 Once injected into a vein, the FDG travels throughout the body.
 Because of their rapid rate of glucose uptake, cancer cells absorb a greater amount of FDG than normal cells.
 The FDG is then trapped inside the cell.
 An image is taken of the body and because of its radioactive tracer the FDG appears on the image.
 The radiologist reading the scan will see the size and location of the cancer.